 One of the reasons we chose this particular school was the fact that it is in the same part of the city.
 I hate having to depend on a car.
 Now that I finally have one, I would rather use it as a back-up option, for the times we are in a particular hurry, on our way somewhere else, or for rainy days.
 If we were to take the most direct route walking to the school we would probably do ourselves more harm than good breathing the fumes on the busy main road, so I identified an alternative route that takes us through quieter residential streets, a twenty minute trek from our house to the school, and ten minutes to get back home, at a brisker pace unhindered by a four year old.

 The route, it goes without saying, is paved with delights and surprises.
-Broken pavements that suddenly give way to gaping holes, building rubble and leering workmen and wachimen, a smattering of dog turds, piles of foetid ransacked refuse bags… and this is supposed to be a good neighbourhood!
+Broken pavements that suddenly give way to gaping holes, building rubble and leering workmen and wachimen, a smattering of dog turds, piles of fetid ransacked refuse bags… and this is supposed to be a good neighborhood!

 But still, this is a great opportunity for me.
 I have always complained that life here has been very sedentary compared to my previous lifestyle which involved cycling to work and back (8 miles) most days, and a great deal of walking as part of my daily routine.
 Combined with the effect of having a baby at a relatively late age, these last four years of low-exercise lifestyle have seen me go up a size, so this is my chance to challenge my body’s sad decline.